A Decades Long Saxophone Journey

 on.

-I've working on, and can play pretty well, Behemian Rhapsody by
+I've working on, and can play pretty well, Bohemian Rhapsody by

 Queen.
 There's a lot going on in that song, and I remember a